google-deepmind/mujoco/doc/XMLreference.rst

 any effect.
 The settings here are global and apply to the entire model.

 :at:`boundmass`: :at-val:`real, "0"`
    This attribute imposes a lower bound on the mass of each body except for the world body.
-It can be used as a quick fix for poorly designed models that contain massless moving bodies, such as the dummy bodies often used in URDF models to attach sensors.
+Setting this attribute to a value greater than 0 can be used as a quick fix for poorly designed models that contain massless moving bodies, such as the dummy bodies often used in URDF models to attach sensors.
 Note that in MuJoCo there is no need to create dummy bodies.
 :at:`boundinertia`: :at-val:`real, "0"`
    This attribute imposes a lower bound on the diagonal inertia components of each body except for the world body.
 Its use is similar to boundmass above.